-Account compromise: the bane of MSPs’ existence.
+Account compromise: the bane of any IT team’s existence.
 And the threat isn’t going away any time soon.

 Phishing and stolen or compromised credentials were two of the most prevalent attack vectors leading to account compromise, according to IBM’s 2023 “Cost of a Data Breach” report.
 These were also among the top four costliest incident types.